wlonk/arcadia/rules/starting_the_game.rst

 the twin perils of marauding French ships, and English revenue cutters?

 That decided, name your town, and put a few landmarks on a piece of paper in the middle of the table.
-Each player, including the GM, should get the chance to place at least one.
+Each player, including the Host, should get the chance to place at least one.
 This is not an exercise in cartography, but rather a quick sketch of the area.
 If the characters are all from this town, then the players should at least all be on the same page about what the area looks like.
 For your landmarks, consider